MiguelSombrero/bottlestash-app-backend/docs/user_manual.md

 When application starts, you see a home page and a navigation bar with three links: Home, Login and Create account.
 To use the application, you must create an account (so click Create account).

+Note: email is required, but registration form doesn't check the validity of an email, so you can provide whatever string you like.

 After succesfull creation you will be redirected to Login page.
 Login with your credentials, and you will be redirected to Home page.

 ## Home page